-Additional PAB Excluded Activities Details Controversial The sub-fund will not invest in issuers involved in any activities · weapons related to controversial weapons, namely anti-personnel mines, cluster munitions, chemical weapons and biological weapons.
+Additional CTB Detaile Excluded Activities Details

+Controversial The sub-fund will not invest in issuers involved in any activities related to weapons controversial weapons, namely anti-personnel mines, cluster munitions, chemical weapons and biological weapons.
 Tobacco The sub-fund will not invest in issuers involved in the cultivation and production of tobacco.
-The sub-fund will not invest in issuers in violation of the United UNGC and OECD Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
-Hard coal and The sub-fund will not invest in issuers that derive 1% or more of lignite revenue from exploration, mining extraction, distribution or refining of hard coal and lignite.
-Oil fuels The sub-fund will not invest in issuers that derive 10 % or more of their revenues from the exploration, extraction, distribution or refining of oil fuels.
-Gaseous fuels The sub-fund will not invest in issuers that derive 50 % or more of their revenues from the exploration, extraction, manufacturing or distribution of gaseous fuels.
-Electricity The sub-fund will not invest in issuers that derive 50 % or more of generation their revenues from electricity generation with a GHG intensity of more than 100 g CO2 e/kWh.
+The sub-fund will not invest in issuers in violation of the United Nations Global UNGC and OECD Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The sub-fund does not have a committed minimum rate to reduce the scope of investments.
+The sub-fund does not have a committed minimum rate to reduce the scope of investments, however, its investment universe is naturally reduced based on its climate transition criteria as set out above.

-Good governance

-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include soun management structures, employee relations, remuneratic of staff and tax compliance.